Say you're sorry! Want more of connecting apologies?

 - 2 min de lecture

 Do you use these words?
-What results have you noticed?
+What kind of results have you noticed?

-Or do you remember being demanded that?
+Or do you remember being forced to say them?
 How did you feel?
-Did you really express sincere apologies?
+Was your apology truly sincere?

-I am sharing this to invite you to explore another way of expressing more connecting apologies:
+I am sharing this to invite you to explore a more connecting way to apologize —a way I find more sincere and healing for both parties.

-A way that doesn't imply anyone to be right or wrong, victim or guilty, shame etc.
+It’s a way that doesn't assign right or wrong, victim or perpetrator, blame or shame.

-A way that embraces the humanity in the two of us and allow learning to happen.
+It's a way that embraces the humanity in each of us and allows for learning and growth.

-They want to be seen and understood, to start with.
+They want to be seen and understood, first and foremost.

-By keeping the focus on what is so important to them, they will eventually start to relax, enjoy the space they've been given to feel heard, and maybe to agree to hear about my own experience of this situation.
+By keeping the focus on what is so important to them, they will often start to relax and appreciate the space they've been given to feel heard; and they may even become willing to hear my own experience of the situation.

-Then this is my turn to express how grateful I am that they have shared this, that I also value friendship, trust and consideration… that I feel deeply sad that my actions/words had this effect on them, because I care about our relationship, about each of us…
+Then, it's my turn.
+I can express how grateful I am that they shared this with me and affirm that I also value friendship, trust, and consideration.
+I can then explain how deeply sad I am that my actions or words had this effect on them, because I care about our relationship and about their well-being.

 I'd like to know if it inspires you?

-Would you like to hear more about it, ask clarifying questions?
+Would you like to hear more about it?